Table of Contents

 Anyone who plays the guitar or is just starting will have come across the brand called Orange.
-They make many kinds of amplifiers for guitar that offer players different sounds and functions.
+They make many kinds of amplifiers for guitars.
+They offer players different sounds and functions.

 But are Orange amps good, or are they simply overhyped?
-Whether you are a beginner looking to purchase your first amp or a semi-pro shopping for your second one, this article will surely help you answer that question.
+Whether you are a beginner looking to buy your first amp!
+Or a semi-pro shopping for your second one.
+This Killer Rig article will surely help you answer that question.

 Does Orange Make Good Amps?

 Orange amps are very good!
 They’re quite popular among professional musicians.
 They have a reputation for being high quality and reliable.

 Maybe you’re looking for an amp with authentic vintage tones.
 Or something more modern sounding like metal or hard rock.
 There’s sure to be an Orange model made just right for you.

 History of Orange Amps

 Orange Music Electronic Company was founded in 1968 by Cliff Cooper.
 He was a musician and electronics designer who first set it up and called it the Orange Shop.

 At the time, the psychedelic era was emerging.
 Many famous British bands were going for bold and experimental sounds.